CiscoDevNet/dnacenter-host-onboarding/README.md

     export DNAC_USERNAME=admin
     export DNAC_PASSWORD=Cisco123

 > The file `src_dnac.example` is provided in the repo.
-You can create a local `src_danc` file with your information and then `source src_dnac` to simplify the env setup.
+You can create a local `src_dnac` file with your information and then `source src_dnac` to simplify the env setup.

 # Using the Application
 Once installed and setup, you can now get started.